fuzzylabs/evidently-monitoring-pattern/README.md

 docker compose up --build
 ```

-This will start a docker compose application in the background that runs all the tools Evidently, Prometheus and Grafana together.
+This will build and start a docker compose application in the background that runs all the tools and services.
+Including the model server, Evidently, Prometheus and Grafana.

 ### No drift Scenario